timersys/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.2.3.6 =

+* Added new option to keep popup open on conversion
+* Added spanish language

 = 1.2.3.5 =